Boardwalk update 12/8/2020

 Boardwalk update 10/26/2020

 Otis Elevator continues to work on the elevators.
 They have been there every day but have given no timeframe yet on when they will be complete.
-Work is continuing on the south face, but we have had to start securing the building in the event that Hurricane Zeta impacts our area.
+Work is continuing the south face, but we have had to start securing the building if Hurricane Zeta impacts our area.
 Landfall is expected sometime Wednesday on the Gulf Coast.
 We are monitoring the progress and taking necessary steps to secure the building to prevent additional damage.
-Hopefully the storm will weaken to a tropical storm before landfall but we can’t be certain of that at this time.
+Hopefully, the storm will weaken to a tropical storm before landfall, but we can’t be certain of that at this time.
 Consequently, very little will be done tomorrow and Wednesday until we see the impact of the storm.
 The contractor is securing the stage on the south side of the building and taking down the rigging for now.
 We will update again when we know more about the current storm. – DB

 Boardwalk update 10/23/2020